AndreasHerold/bootstrap-css-sprite/README.md

 $sprite->generate();
 </code></pre>

+You can also see the usage by the example implementation in ./example/sprite.example.php

 It will look the same way for Yii component.
 Just copy <b>YiiBootstrapCssSprite.php</b> file to /extensions/ and add this component in /config/main.php
 <pre><code>'components' => array(